 At the time of our inspection the property was found to be in a condition commensurate with age having been adequately maintained.
-Whilst there are a number of items requiring attention they should be capable of remedy through routine maintenance work and upgrading.
+Whilst there are some items requiring attention they should be capable of remedy through routine maintenance work.
 Although not an exhaustive list the following observations were noted:-